FHantke/brave-browser-wiki/P3A.md

 5. 20-30
 6. 30+

-### Q25: On average, how many New Tab Pages did you create per day?
+### Q25: In the past week, what was the highest amount of New Tab Pages created in a day?

 `Brave.NTP.NewTabsCreated` **[D]** **[A]** **[iOS]**